 VAST Data’s answers to the “Who, What, and Why Now” questions

-Currently, a typical VAST deployment is an appliance with a minimum of 1 petabyte from a NVMe JBOF (Just a Bunch of Flash) arrays and 4 containers in which the storage software lives.
+Currently, a typical VAST deployment is an appliance with a minimum of 1 petabyte from an NVMe JBOF (Just a Bunch of Flash) arrays and four containers in which the storage software lives.
 Supported protocols are NFS and S3.
 More protocols and deployment models are expected further down the road.
-This is another case where VAST is focusing on the protocols that their customers have requested.
+This approach is another case where VAST is focusing on the protocols that their customers have requested.

 Where VAST scrapped some of the complexity:

 - Only NVMe will do.
-NVMe commandset (only 13 required commands) that was designed specifically for non-volatile memory and flash.
-By forgetting about HDDs, VAST can skip the SCSI and the complexity that comes with using commands that are for a slew of devices and not only storage.
+Explicitly designed for non-volatile memory and flash, the NVMe commandset only requires 13 commands.
+By forgetting about HDDs, VAST can skip the SCSI, and the complexity that comes with using commands meant a slew of devices and not only storage.
 NVMe-oF also lets disks connect to the fabric without storage controllers.
-In addition, there is no need to tier between performant and capacity disks.
+Also, there is no need to tier between performant and capacity disks.
 It’s all fast storage.

 - Caching of Metadata is unnecessary.
-Metadata structures are stored on storage class memory.
+Metadata structures are stored in storage class memory.
 Self-describing data structures remove the need for caching and any subsequent cache consistency mechanisms.
-These self-describing file attributes allow VAST to handle file locking at the file attribute level not in a traditional metadata database that would have to replicated between multiple nodes.
-Note: Any atomic operations happen in RAM
+These self-describing file attributes allow VAST to handle file locking at the file attribute level, not in a traditional metadata database that would have to replicate between multiple nodes.
+Note: Any atomic operations happen in RAM.

 No matter where you’ve worked in IT, you probably have a story about how avoiding complexity has helped you execute.
-I really enjoyed watching VAST weave this theme throughout their presentation.
+I enjoyed watching VAST weave this theme throughout their SFD presentation.

 By avoiding complexity where it’s not required, VAST can execute on their plan to create scalable and resilient storage solution to rival hyperscalers, but for the masses (or those without the means to roll their own storage architecture).